-Mango Avocado Salsa is a sweet and savory spin on classic Pico de Gallo.
-It's super fresh and customizable with juicy mango, cucumber, avocado, and classic salsa flavors.
-Enjoy mango salsa with your favorite Mexican foods!
+Mango and Avocado Salsa is a sweet and savory spin on classic Pico de Gallo.
+It's super fresh and customizable!
+Juicy mango, cucumber, avocado, and classic salsa ingredients make mango salsa a perfect topping for your favorite Mexican recipes!

 Mango - super juicy, so nutritious, and crazy delicious when perfectly ripened.
 Substitute peaches for mango during late summer season.

 Red Bell Pepper - these add a gorgeous color and crunchy texture to mango salsa.
 Tomatoes could easily be substituted here...and equally delicious!

 - onion - you can use green onion, or white onion, or yellow onion…your choice!